csirkepaprikas/M12_KafkaStreams_PYTHON_AZURE/README.md

 ----------------
 ```

-Then I created able from stream as select query:
+Then I created a table from stream as select query:

 ```python
 ksql>    CREATE TABLE hotels_count AS